mathie/nanowrimo/_drafts/puppet.md

 It was a fairly small team, but I got the opportunity to experiment with a whole pile of stuff, especially network protocols, routing, network management and, of course, CFEngine.
-I should probably have been more grateful to my team leader at the time for indulging all my experiments... ;-)
+In retrospect, I should probably have been more grateful to my team leader at the time for indulging all my experiments... ;-)

 Since then, I jumped back to development, and kind of forgot about my operations background.
 I even caught myself configuring servers by hand (who